 The Growing Trend of Exposed Services in Offices: A Challenge for Property CGI Studios

 In architectural visualisation, property CGI studios play a pivotal role in bringing buildings to life before they are constructed.
 However, a new challenge has emerged with the growing trend of using exposed mechanical and electrical services (M&E) in new and refurbished offices.
-While aesthetically pleasing, this design approach poses a significant hurdle for CGI studios as the M&E services are often detailed later in the design process, making it challenging to represent the final look and feel of the space accurately.
+While aesthetically pleasing, this design approach poses a significant hurdle for CGI studios as the M&E services are often detailed later in the design process, making it challenging to accurately represent the final look and feel of the space.
 In this blog post, we will explore the implications of this challenge and discuss potential solutions for property CGI studios.

 The Rise of Exposed Services: Exposed services, such as air conditioning ducts, wiring, and plumbing, have gained popularity in modern office designs due to their industrial and contemporary aesthetic appeal.
 By exposing these elements, architects aim to create a sense of openness and authenticity in the workspace.
 Exposed services also provide practical advantages such as easier maintenance and flexibility for future modifications.
 However, integrating these services into the design process poses unique difficulties for property CGI studios.